DimitarMagaranov/best-movies/README.md

 This application has been created solely for educational purposes.

 **Best Movies** is an online platform where everyone can find the favourite movie, because it is filled with the best rating movies all over the world.
-Anyone who is registered can upload a movie to the app if the movie rating is over 8.0 on IMDB. Тhat's why every movie before being uploaded goes through the approval of the admin.
+Anyone who is registered can upload a movie to the app if the movie rating is over 8.0 on IMDB.
+Every movie before being uploaded goes through the approval of the admin.
 The initial dataset is taken from JSON file with the top 100 movies in IMDB.

 ## :hammer: ## **Technologies Used**